notnotrandom/i3-external-monitor/README.md

 fi
 ~~~

-Now dump the following in a file name `monitors.sh` in that directory:
+Now dump the following in a file named `monitors.sh` in that directory:

 ~~~ {.shell .numberLines}
 _monitors()